canonical-web-and-design/tutorials.ubuntu.com/tutorials/snapcraft/snap-a-python-application.md

 That’s it?
 Yes it is!

 positive
-: If your application excposes more than one command, you just need to add more `command: <name>` lines to this part of the snapcraft.yaml file and they will also be exposed.
+: If your application exposes more than one command, you just need to add more `command: <name>` lines to this part of the snapcraft.yaml file and they will also be exposed.

-Now lets build a workinging snap.
+Now lets build a working snap.
 Once again we run:

 ```bash
 snapcraft prime